jspsych/jsPsych/docs/core_library/jspsych-turk.md

 Parameter | Type | Description
 ----------|------|------------
 data | object | The `data` parameter is an object of `key: value` pairs.
-Any pairs in the `data` parameter will be saved by Mechanical Turk, and can be downloaded in a CSV file through the Mechanical Turk interface.
+Any pairs in the `data` parameter will be saved by Mechanical Turk, and can be downloaded in a CSV file through the Mechanical Turk interface. **Important**: the `data` parameter must contain at least one `key: value` pair, even just a dummy value, or the HIT will not be submitted correctly.

 ### Return value